Dakostu/TapIt/README.md

 This repository already contains a signed APK in the folder /app/release.
 Copy it onto your Android device and run the app from there.

+Your Android device needs to support the Android version 4.0 API.

 TapIt uses the GNUGPL V2 license.
 Feel free to check out and fork the source code at your will.